Memorial Quilts or Pillows From the Clothing of a Passed Loved One

 1. Decide Who May Need or Want a Quilt Or Pillow

 Begin by deciding who might like a quilt or a pillow.
 This will be contingent on your budget and how many clothing items you have.
 Here is a link to the pricing page on our website.
 This will help you determine your budget.
 We have found that a typical adult wardrobe can make about 5 to 8 queen-size quilts or many smaller quilts and pillows.
-Make a list in order of importance of who should receive one.
+Make a list in order of importance of who should receive one, don't forget yourself.

 Next, figure out if you need quilts, pillows or a mix of quilts and pillows made.
-This will depend on how many people may need a piece of the deceased clothing.
+This will depend on how many people may need a memento of their deceased loved one.
 Here are a few examples.

 - A young parent has died and left two children and a spouse.
 This would be a great time to have a quilt made for each – so three quilts.
 If the parents of the deceased are involved, they might like to have a pillow.

 - A grandparent has died and has 8 grandchildren and a spouse.
 The spouse may like a quilt.
-A pillow for the grandchildren would be a wonderful way for him or her to remember their grandfather.
+A pillow for the grandchildren would be a wonderful way for them to remember their grandfather.
 So one quilt and 8 pillows.

 - A child has died and has left behind parents, grandparents, siblings and friends.
 Depending on the age and wardrobe of the child, there might not be enough clothing to make something for everyone.
 We would suggest first making something for the siblings and then the parents.
 If there is enough to make additional pillows or small quilts, then the grandparents might be next in line.
 So a small quilt for each sibling, and a larger quilt for the parents.
 Or a large quilt for the parents and a pillow for each sibling.